r-vikas/bse-alert/README.md

 nodemon node index.js

-add homepage of stock page from bse in url
+add homepage of stock page from bse in url, change to todays date